 Google analytics is an efficient automation tool for tracking user behaviour and reporting.
 It gives you accurate data on your website’s visitors, where they’re from and how they got to a particular page.
 You can easily identify which marketing channels are working and how users interact with a page once they land there.

-Data from Google analytics sharpens and solidifies your marketing strategy without the need to perform manual and laborious tasks yourself.
-It can give you all the information you need in just a few clicks, which normally take up to a week to gather.
+Data from Google analytics sharpens and solidifies your B2B SaaS marketing strategy without the need to perform manual and laborious tasks yourself.
+It can give you all the information you need in just a few clicks, which normally take up to a week to gather and it offers embedded analytics capabilities.

 Hubspot is a platform that offers a lot of sales and marketing services.
 What makes it special is that it already has a plan, which is customizable, for businesses of all sizes.